fullcalendar/fullcalendar-docs/_posts/2019-02-06-v4-beta-release.md

   * **month** view has been renamed to **dayGridMonth**
   * **timeline** view has been renamed to **resourceTimeline** (resourceTimelineWeek, etc)

-Also, it&#8217;s important to note that date clicking, date selecting, event drag-n-drop, and event resizing require the **interaction** plugin.
+Also, it's important to note that date clicking, date selecting, event drag-n-drop, and event resizing require the **interaction** plugin.

 In addition, Bootstrap 3 theme support and jQuery UI theme support have both been dropped.
 And there are some minor setting renames.
 Also, **superagent** has been dropped as a dependency for JSON feed requests, which was introduced in a previous alpha.